mapprotocol/docs/map-protocol/validator/ConsensusAPI.md

 # Validator-Tool-RPC

-Get information on the chain about validators
+Get information on the chain about validators.

 ## GetSnapshot